auxesis/junk/mirroring/README.markdown

 ## Usage

-Run the `pr-stats.rb` script to scrape and print a report:
+Run the `pr_stats.rb` script to scrape and print a report:

 ```
-bundle exec ruby pr-stats.rb
+bundle exec ruby pr_stats.rb
 ```